shawnsandy/gallery/README.md

 A simple Pico plugin for creating images galleries with auto thumbnail creation.

 * Simple and easy to use plugin setup and configuration
-* Automatically find and load galleries for pages from folders with the file name or page slug (Adv Meta plugin required).
+* Automatically find and load galleries for pages from folders with the page file name or page meta slug (Adv Meta plugin required).
 * Thumbnail generation.
 * ...